rerun-io/rerun/examples/python/README.md

 ## Running examples with Pixi

-The Rerun project makes extensive use of [pixi](https://pixi.sh/latest/) for various developer tasks, and pixi can be used to run examples as well.
-For this, you need to install pixi as per the installation instructions on their website.
+The Rerun project makes extensive use of [pixi](https://pixi.sh/latest/) for various developer tasks, and Pixi can be used to run examples as well.
+For this, you need to install Pixi as per the installation instructions on their website.

-Then, install a suitable version of the Rerun SDK in the pixi environment.
+Then, install a suitable version of the Rerun SDK in the Pixi environment.
 For the Rerun examples, the `examples` environment must be used, which is why the following commands all include `-e examples`.

 For the released version of the SDK, use:
 ```shell